361. Song—Behold the Hour the Boat arrive

 Email Poem |

-Analysis and Comments on 361.
+Comments, Analysis, and Meaning on 361.
 Song—Behold the Hour the Boat arrive

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 361.
 Song—Behold the Hour the Boat arrive here.